4RohanSinha/PositivityTracker/README.md

 # PositivityTracker
-Our project for LancerHacks 2021.
+Our project for LancerHacks 2021 - Rohan Sinha and Aditya Tomar

 ## Inspiration